waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 	* Select a region to deploy the project.
 	* Click **Create**.

-4. Wait for the creation
+4. Wait for the Node.js Runtime creation.
-siV

 5. Once created, explore this panel to be familiar with it.
 	![alt text](images/nodejsAppReady.png "Node.js Main Panel")
-	* ClickCreate ****

-3. Convert the simple Financial web application to the Node.js project using the Node.js on [Bluemix documentation].
+	* Click **Visit App URL**.
+The default Node.js Project (Hello World) has been provided.
+	* Explore each menu on the left panel to understand the Runtime, connections, logs, etc.

+3. Follow the **Getting Started** to learn how to edit, pull and push code from your IDE to your Node.js Runtime in Bluemix.

+4. Code the financial Risk Management API into your Node.js Application.

 ## 2. Make cognitive application using Watson Services